krattai/Op_In/econ_gov/open community/bang/README.md

 _Android_ - DNS Changer (no root 3G/WiFi) https://play.google.com/store/apps/details?id=com.burakgon.dnschanger and please consider supporting the developer of this app by downloading the SetDNS Pro version, and for _iOS_ - DNS Override https://itunes.apple.com/us/app/dns-override/id1060830093

 To change DNS on your computers / laptops, go into your network settings and change your primary and secondary DNS as listed above.
-On your home router, if you prefer this method, change your DNS settings in the LAN -> DHCP area.
+To change OSX (Mac) DNS, look here -> https://support.apple.com/kb/PH25577?locale=en_GB and for Windows 10 you can find the information here -> https://www.windowscentral.com/how-change-your-pcs-dns-settings-windows-10 and finally, if you would prefer that all wifi devices on your home network can access these domains, change your DNS settings in the LAN -> DHCP area.

 Once you have changed your DNS, you can got to the main BANG deep web site http://home.bang and get more information about some of the other resources available there.